TheProjectsGuy/UAV22-EC4.402/README.md

 [![Attribution-NonCommercial-ShareAlike 4.0 International CC BY-NC-SA 4.0](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by-nc-sa.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 This repository is for personal reference only.
 Please do not copy code for homework (understanding is better than grades).
 Please adhere to the license [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
 Appropriate credits are mentioned in the end of README documents.
+This license applies to only this repository (and **not** the project).

 ## Table of contents